Special Coronavirus rules were introduced by the FCA to help people who could not pay their mortgage:

-You can have 6 months payment deferrals – sometimes called payment breaks or payment holidays – if you or someone in your household had had financial problems because of Coronavirus.
+- you could have 6 months payment deferrals – sometimes called payment breaks or payment holidays – if you or someone in your household had financial problems because of Coronavirus;

-This is what to do if you can’t get another mortgage payment break and you can’t afford the mortgage:
+This article looks at what you can do when you can’t get another mortgage payment break and you can’t afford the mortgage:

 - get the numbers you need to show your full situation;